ileafsolutions/ILSImageCache/README.md

 #### Manual installation
 Download and drop the 'ILSImageCache.framework' into your Xcode project.Make Sure you add it by Embedded Binaries

+## Note
+- Use the ILSImageCache.framework in the folder 'AppStore Submission Framework' when you are submitting your application to the appstore

 ## Usage